sergiogarciiam/knights-travails/README.md

 # Knights Travails

-Implementation of a knights travails with JavaScript.
+Knights travails implemented with JavaScript.

-The project is from The [Odin Project](https://www.theodinproject.com/lessons/javascript-knights-travails) curriculum.
+This project is from [The Odin Project](https://www.theodinproject.com/lessons/javascript-knights-travails) curriculum.

 ## How to Use